rapidspeciation/making_maps_in_R/README.md

 ## Wall lizard sampling in Switzerland
 Author: Anna Orteu, afarreo@gmail.com

-This is the GitHub repo hosting the tutorial on how to make maps in R found in: <https://rapidspeciation.github.io/making_maps_in_R/>
+This is the GitHub repository hosting the tutorial on how to make maps in R found in: <https://rapidspeciation.github.io/making_maps_in_R/>

 The turorial runs through how to plot maps and add data onto them such as sampling sites and borders, and how to crop maps using the outline of a country.